Typhoo: 20th century

-The name Typhoo comes from the Mandarin Chinese word for "doctor" (大夫 (dàifū)).
+The selected name, Typhoo, comes from the Mandarin Chinese word for "doctor" (大夫 (dàifū)).

 Typhoo began making tea bags in 1967.
+In 1968, Typhoo merged with Schweppes.
+The following year this company in turn merged with Cadbury to form Cadbury Schweppes.

 In 1978, production was moved from Birmingham to Moreton on the Wirral Peninsula, in Merseyside.
 The Moreton site was also the location of Burton's Foods and Manor Bakeries factories.

-Typhoo has been owned since July 2021 by British private-equity firm Zetland Capital.
-It was previously owned by Apeejay Surrendra Group of India.